Pen Pal FAQs

 This is a hard question to answer because everyone's comfort zone is different.
 The swap is optional, so not all members are part of it.
 That being said, in the 11 years we have been doing this, we get about one complaint a year about odd pen pals.
 On average, Kathy matches about 2,000 people a year, so 1 out of 2,000 is pretty good odds.
 That being said, it is a bummer when you are that one.
 We can't guarantee that the person you are matched-up with won't be a weirdo, unfortunately.
 This is how all pen pal swaps are–it takes all kinds.
 If you want to join the swap but didn't want to share your home address you could use a work address (or the work address of a friend or relative) or get a PO Box.
 PO Boxes are priced quite cheaply and you would be supporting your post office.

 In the end, it is all about what makes you comfortable.
 If you are not comfortable with sharing your home address and cannot use an alternative address, then doing a swap may not be for you.
-If you want to writer letters you can try starting a correspondence with people you know or going through an organization like a church/synagogue/religious center of choice.
+If you want to write letters you can try starting a correspondence with people you know or go through an organization like a church/synagogue/religious center of choice.

 My pen pal and I don't have any similar interests, why did you match us?